-What are you grateful for in this moment?
+What are you grateful for at this moment?

 Part of making through what is out of your control is focusing on what is in your control.
-The meaning and the why you choose to make out of what is happening to you can dramatically shift its impact on you emotionally and mentally.
+The meaning you choose to make out of what is happening to you can dramatically shift its impact on you emotionally and mentally.

 Maybe you would never choose to lose a job you love, to struggle financially, or have your life turned upside down.
 But why are you going through this?

 It’s an odd question to ask about something forced upon you, I know.
 But bare with me.
 If you could choose a why, what would it be?
 Because you can.
 You can create the “why” you want.
 What you are going to take away from this experience is yours to decide.

 Someone recently said to me, “You are your own best friend for life.
 Be nice to yourself.”